-Long-term trend of N2O mole fraction in the atmosphere
+Long-term trend of N_2O mole fraction in the atmosphere

-Dry mole fractions of N_2O are analyzed using the data submitted to the WDCGG from fixed stations and some ships.
-The observational sites that supplied data used for this analysis are shown on the map at the beginning of this chapter.
-The monthly mean mole fractions of N_2O , including the ones used in the global analysis, are shown in Plate 5.1, with the various mole fraction levels illustrated in different colors.
+The monthly mean mole fractions of N_2O used in the global analysis are shown in Plate 5.1, with the various mole fraction levels illustrated in different colors.
 The data submitted to the WDCGG show that N_2O mole fractions have increased at almost all stations.
-Zonally averaged atmospheric N_2O mole fractions, together with their deseasonalized components and growth rates, are shown as three-dimensional representations from 1980 to 2015 in Plate 5.2.
+Zonally averaged atmospheric N_2O mole fractions, together with their deseasonalized components and growth rates, are shown as three-dimensional representations from 1980 to 2016 in Plate 5.2.

-Fig. 5.2 Monthly mean mole fractions of N_2O from 1980 to 2015 (top) and annual growth rates (bottom), averaged over the Northern and Southern Hemispheres.
+Fig. 5.2 Monthly mean mole fractions of N_2O from 1980 to 2016 (top) and growth rates (bottom), averaged over the Northern and Southern Hemispheres.

-Figure 5.1 shows globally averaged monthly mean N_2O mole fractions from 1980 to 2015 and its long-term trend.
-The global average mole fraction reached a new high of 328.0±0.1ppb in 2015, an increase of 1.0 ppb over the previous year.
-The mean annual absolute increase during the last 10 years was 0.89 ppb/year.
-Annual averages of atmospheric growth rate showed substantial variability (from 0.4 to 1.1 ppb/year) from the beginning of observations.
-The interhemispheric difference in mole fraction of N_2O averaged over year 1980 to 2015 is 1.0 ppb (Figure 5.2 upper panel), indicating that the majority of N_2O sources are situated in the Northern Hemisphere.
+The upper panel of Figure 5.1 shows globally averaged monthly mean N_2O mole fractions from 1980 to 2016 and its long-term trend.
+The global average mole fraction reached a new high of 328.9 ± 0.1 ppb in 2016, an increase of 0.8 ppb over the previous year.
+The mean annual increase during the last 10 years was 0.90 ppb/year.